 - Inadequate healing in a time period that is usually enough for normal healing

-Blood tests may also be used to investigate the nonunion's cause.
-These could show infection or another medical condition that may slow bone healing, such as anemia or diabetes.
+If the doctor diagnoses a nonunion, he or she may order blood tests to investigate the cause.
+These tests may show infection or another medical condition that may slow bone healing, such as anemia or diabetes.

 Nonsurgical and surgical treatments for nonunions have advantages and disadvantages.
 More than one alternative may be appropriate.
 Discuss with your doctor the unique benefits and risks of treating your nonunion.
 Your doctor will recommend the treatment option that is right for you.

-- Bone Graft - Bone grafts or bone graft substitutes can often "jump start" the healing process after normal healing has failed.
-A bone graft provides a lattice on which new bone may grow.
+- Bone Graft.
+During this procedure, bone from another part of the body at the fracture site to "jump start" the healing process.
+A bone graft provides a scaffold on which new bone may grow.
 Bone grafts also provide fresh bone cells and the naturally occurring chemicals the body needs for bone healing.

-- Allograft or Cadaver Bone Graft - An allograft avoids harvesting bone from the patient, and therefore, decreases the pain involved with treating the nonunion.
+- Allograft (cadaver bone graft).
+An allograft (cadaver) bone graft avoids harvesting bone from the patient, and therefore, decreases the pain involved with treating the nonunion.
 Like a traditional bone graft, it provides scaffolding for the patient's bone to heal across the area of the nonunion.
 As time goes on, the patient's bone replaces the cadaver bone.
 Although there is a theoretical risk of infection, the cadaver bone graft is processed and sterilized to minimize this risk.

-A surgeon makes an incision and removes (harvests) pieces of bone from different areas on the patient.
+During the procedure, a surgeon makes an incision and removes (harvests) pieces of bone from different areas on the patient.
 These are then transplanted to the nonunion site.
 The rim of the pelvis or "iliac crest" is most often used for harvesting bone.
-Although harvesting the bone is painful, the amount of bone removed does not cause functional, structural, or cosmetic problems.
+Although harvesting the bone may be painful, the amount of bone removed usually does not cause functional, structural, or cosmetic problems.

 Depending on the type of nonunion, any of the above materials, or a combination of materials, may be used to fix the nonunion.

 Bone grafts (or bone graft substitutes) alone provide no stability to the fracture site.
-Unless the nonunion is inherently stable, you may also need more surgical procedures (internal or external fixation).
+Unless the nonunion is inherently stable, you may also need more surgical procedures (internal or external fixation) to improve stabililty.

-- External fixation - External fixation stabilizes the injured bone.
-The surgeon attaches a scaffold-like rigid frame to the outside of the injured arm or leg.
+- External fixation.
+External fixation stabilizes the injured bone, as well.
+The surgeon attaches a rigid frame to the outside of the injured arm or leg.
 The frame is attached to the bone with wires or pins.
 External fixation may be used to increase the stability of the fracture site if instability helped cause the nonunion.
-External fixation can treat nonunions in a patient who also has bone loss and/or chronic infection.
+External fixation can treat nonunions in a patient who also has bone loss and/or infection.

-Scientists are also investigating naturally occurring chemicals that the body needs for bone healing.
-These chemicals are known as growth factors.
+To determine why a bone does not heal, scientists are investigating naturally occurring chemicals that the body needs for bone healing.
+These chemicals are called growth factors.
 When a bone breaks, they are normally produced in the body in a certain sequence.
-One of these factors, BMP 7 (bone morphogenic protein 7), is currently available as a bone graft substitute.
-Researchers are concentrating on synthesizing these chemicals and determining the ideal way to bring them to the injured bone.
+Other chemicals can decrease the chance of the bone healing.
+Researchers are concentrating on synthesizing these chemicals and determining the ideal way either to block the negative factors or increase the positive factors to the injured bone.
 Someday, physicians may be able to inject the chemicals directly into the nonunion to promote healing.